Romanian Royalty: Ferdinand I

 Marriage

-Ferdinand married in 1893 at age 27 to Mary Saxe-Coburg, age 17. arie was born in 1875.
+Ferdinand married at age 27 to Mary Saxe-Coburg, better known as Marie of Edinburgh (1893).
+She was only 17 years old.
+Marie was born in 1875.
 She was the daughter of English Prince Alfred, Duke of Edinburgh and Saxe-Coburg.
 Her mother was the Russian Princess Grand Duchess Marie Alexandrovna Romanav.
 She was known as Missy within the family.
 The English Prince George was quite smitten with her.
-Much to the relief of Princess of Wales Alexandra, Missy wanted nothing to do with him.
+Much to the relief of Princess of Wales Alexandra who did not like Marie, Missy wanted nothing to do with him.
 [Battiscombe, p.
 193.]
 She decided to marry instead Prince Ferdinand.
 I am not sure why she chose the Romanian crown over the English crown, presumably it was a question of the heart.

 Children